The English victory over the French king’s army on 25th October 1415 in the Hundred Years War immortalized in Williams Shakespeare’s play “Henry V”

-The next morning, 25th October 1415, the feast of St Crispin and a public holiday in England, the English army marched out of Maisoncelles, taking up position across the road to Calais in three divisions of knights and men-at-arms; commanded by Lord Camoys on the right, the Duke of York in the centre and Sir Thomas Erpingham on the left.
+The next morning, 25th October 1415, the feast of St Crispin and public holiday in England, the English army marched out of Maisoncelles, taking up position across the road to Calais in three divisions of knights and men-at-arms; commanded by Lord Camoys on the right, the Duke of York in the centre and Sir Thomas Erpingham on the left.
 The Archers formed wedged divisions along the front.

 The Constable of France led the first French line.
 The Dukes of Bar and d’Alençon led the second and the Counts of Merle and Falconberg led the third.

-In front of the English position two forests approached the road from each side, leaving an area of muddy plough between them, insufficient for the French army to deploy with ease when every French knight of significance wished to be in the front with his retinue; the mass of knights and men-at-arms too compacted and unwieldy to manoeuvre or control.
+In front of the English position forests approached the road from each side, leaving an area of muddy plough between them, insufficient for the French army to deploy with ease when every French knight of significance wished to be in the front with his retinue; the mass of knights and men-at-arms too compacted and unwieldy to manoeuvre or control.

 The English soldiers knelt down before the battle commenced and kissed the ground as a symbol that they might be returning to the earth before the day was over.

 Henry’s men waited for the French to begin the attack but there was no movement in the opposing army.
-It may be that there was inadequate overall command and no central decision made when to commence the assault or it may be that the French were waiting for further contingents to arrive and take their station.
+It may be that there was inadequate overall command and no central decision made when to commence the assault or that the French were waiting for further contingents to arrive and take their station.

 Finally Henry, urged to begin the battle by his commanders, gave the command “Forward banners” and the army advanced with trumpets blaring.
 Once in arrow range of the French Henry gave the command to halt and the divisions closed up, the archers setting their pointed staves in the ground forming a fence leaning outwards towards the French.
 Now within the confines of the two woods Henry directed parties of archers and men-at-arms to move through the trees nearer to the French.